Umi-tech1/Fresh-Cart-Ads-Campaign-Analysis/README.md

   This means Fresh Cart has invested more time and resources into Twitter in terms of campaign frequency and duration while YouTube yielded better returns

 # Insights:
-YouTube or Twitter:Which platform is the most effective platform for Ad Campaigns?
+## YouTube or Twitter:Which platform is the most effective platform for Ad Campaigns?
 YouTubehas been the most effective platform for Fresh Cart's advertising for the following treasons
 1. High Conversion Rate: Both YouTube and Twitter have conversion rate that exceed the e-commerce industry's average of 1-3%, this indicates that their audience are highly receptive to FreshCart'ads.
 2. Lowest Cost Per Conversion:YouTube's Cost Per Conversion is significantly lower than Twitter, which is more than 5 times higher than YouTube.
    This indicates the cost effectiveness of the platform in converting viewers into customers
-3. Impressive ROAS: The return
+3. Impressive ROAS: The return on Ads spend (ROAS) for YouTube stands at impressive rrate 1298.84%.
+This means that Fresh Cart gets $12.99 in return for every dollar spent on YouTube advertising.
+This is sinificanrtly higher than the ROAS on other platforms including Twitter (420.18%)
+4. Efficiency: YouTube generates more sales than Twitter even with fewer campaign(9 vs 12) and shorter ad durations.
+Considering all these factors, YouTube is the mosty effective platform for Fresh Cart's advertising. it offers a combination of high conversion rates, maximises sales revenue, an impressive ROAS, and the lowest cost per conversion, all while requiring fewer campaign and shorter durations.

+## Which is the least effective platform for Ads campaign?